Cloaking Technology

 are passed through.
 Other methods include using subspace

-listening posts or relay stations, which can pick up warp activity,
+listening posts or relay stations, which can pick up warp activity, and

 gravitic sensor nets that can detect the use of the nullifier cores.